rahmanidashti/STACP/README.md

 ## To run the code
 You need just run the `recommendation.py`

 The `TimeAwareMF.py` lib is implemented in `Python 2`.
-Therefore you should run the model with `Python`.
+Therefore you should run the model with `Python 2`.

 - To change the dataset, you have to write its name in the `recommendation.py`.